TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 - There is an 8x8 square grid and each piece lies inside a square.
 - Bishop is one of the chess pieces that can only move diagonally in a line, but it is allowed to move as far as possible.

-One can now create the set $B$ by starting at the bottom left square and one by one adding sqaures, where the bishop can reach, to set.
+One can now create the set $B$ by starting at the bottom left square and one by one adding squares, where the bishop can reach, to the set.
 Here we say that the set $B$ was generated by the $"bottom left"$ under the $"bishop movement"$ rules.
-There was one other important piece of information other than the "base case" and the "operation", the extra structure imposed by the chess board itself, specifically, the operations $angle.l"go top right" angle.r -> angle.l"go top left"angle.r$ is the same as $angle.l"go top left"angle.r -> angle.l"go top right"angle.r$ and the board is restricted to an $8 times 8$ grid.
+There was one other important piece of information other than the "base case" and the "operation", the extra structure imposed by the chess board it'self, specifically, the operations $angle.l"go top right" angle.r -> angle.l"go top left"angle.r$ is the same as $angle.l"go top left"angle.r -> angle.l"go top right"angle.r$ and the board is restricted to an $8 times 8$ grid.
 This is called *generating* a set from a value (bottom left square) using a function (bishop movement).

 Now consider the following example: You are trying to braid your (or your long haired friend's hair), you do so by starting with 3 bunches of hair (ordered as left, middle and right) and you plan to put them together.
 This is done by swapping positions of the middle bunch, with either the left or the right bunch (middle one always goes from below), done in an alternating manner.
-Turns our you're new to this and did not know about the alternating part.
+Turns out you're new to this and did not know about the alternating part.
 And so you start braiding.
 An important observation you make as you do this every other day is that every different sequence of swaps gives you a different looking braids! (most of them will probably not look good, but you are (or your friend is) a math person, this makes you happy).
 If we consider $B$ to be the set of all braids that you can create, we can define it using just 2 pieces of information:
 - You started with the non-braid which is in the set.
 - You either swapped the middle bunch with the left, or with the right bunch and kept doing this.
 This is another example of a *generated* set, but here there are no extra rules other than the starting element and the operations (unlike the restrictions imposed by the geometry of the chessboard).
-In such cases we say that the set is *freely generated* (free as is no restrictions).
+In such cases we say that the set is *freely generated* (free as in no restrictions).
 A very useful fact about such sets is that each element can be identified with the sequence of operations used to create them, in fact a lot of the times this is how people talk about elements of freely generated sets.

 #def(sub: "Freely Generated Sets")[
-Given a collection of of *base values* $cal(B)= {b_1,b_2... b_n}$ and a collection of *operationd* $cal(F)={f_1,f_2, ... f_m}$ we say that a set $S$ is freely generated from $cal(B)$ using $cal(F)$ if $S$ satisfies the following properties:
+Given a collection of *base values* $cal(B)= {b_1,b_2... b_n}$ and a collection of *operations* $cal(F)={f_1,f_2, ... f_m}$ we say that a set $S$ is freely generated from $cal(B)$ using $cal(F)$ if $S$ satisfies the following properties:
 - $cal(B) subset.eq S$, that is, all the base values are in the set.
 - Given $s_1,s_2...s_n in S$ and any $f in cal(F)$ we have that $f(s_1,s_2... s_n)in S$.
 - If there are 2 elements in $S$ constructed as $s_1 = f_1(v_1,v_2...v_p)$ and $s_2 = f_2(w_1,w_2...w_q)$ such that $s_1 = s_2$, then we can say that